fauxir/ScrapeBnB/README.md

 A powerful and easy-to-use Node.js package for scraping Airbnb data.
 Get detailed information about listings, prices, and search results with just a few function calls! 🚀

-> **Note:** This project is a rewrite of [John Balvin's `pybnb`](https://github.com/johnbalvin/pybnb) package, which is originally written in Python and also has a Go variant.
+> **Note:** This project is a rewrite and improved version of [John Balvin's `pybnb`](https://github.com/johnbalvin/pybnb) package, which is originally written in Python and also has a Go variant.
 If you're interested in Python or Go implementations, make sure to check out his work and give the repo a star! 🌟

 ## 📋 Table of Contents